 A scapular squeeze is performed sitting with your hands relaxed on your thighs.
 You then think about bringing your shoulders down and back.
 Do this with a five-second squeeze and try to complete 10.

 Prone I and T’s are performed face down on a table (bed, floor, or physioball can also be used).
 Roll up a towel and put it under your forehead, arms down at your side with palms facing the ceiling, and start to squeeze your shoulder blades together and lift your arms off the table.
 Do a five-second hold and then lower them back down 10 times.
 Prone T’s are performed in the same position but arms are now moved out to the side with the palms facing the floor.
 Now squeeze your shoulder blades together and lift your arms up.
 Do this with a five-second hold 10 times.

 A program like this should be done consistently and should be progressed as it gets easier.
 Physical therapy can be helpful in determining when to start progressing if you’re unsure.
-I would do a program with these exercises daily.
+Do a program with these exercises daily.
 The strengthening portion can be done every other day and you can start to incorporate other exercises, like rows, over time.
 You can also add weight to exercises that are fairly easy as long as you can maintain proper form.
 The stretches can be done multiple times during the day.

 Upper back pain is a common complaint by those working at a desk, traveling, or performing tasks that require you to sit for long periods.
 Strengthening weak muscles and stretching out tight muscles can help increase your body’s tolerance for those types of jobs.
-Other ways to deal with upper back pain is looking at ergonomic options or possibly a standing desk.
+Another way to deal with upper back pain is looking at ergonomic options or possibly a standing desk.
 This will allow you control of how much you want to sit and stand during the day.
 If trying these back pain therapy exercises alone for a period of time doesn’t decrease your pain, then I would look into getting a FREE physical therapy consultation to make sure you can get back to being pain-free and back to what you want to do.